tudasc/TypeART/README.md

 </tr>
 <tr>
     <td valign="top"><a name="ref-typeart-2024"></a>[TA24]</td>
-    <td>Hück, Alexander and Ziegler, Tim and Schwitanski, Simon and Jenke, Joachim and Bischof, Christian.
+    <td>Hück, Alexander and Ziegler, Tim and Schwitanski, Simon and Jenke, Joachim and Bischof, Christian. <!-- codespell:ignore -->
     "Compiler-Aided Correctness Checking of CUDA-Aware MPI Applications."
     In <i>SC24-W: Workshops of the International Conference for High Performance Computing, Networking, Storage and Analysis</i>, pages 204–213, IEEE/ACM, 2024.
 DOI: <a href=https://doi.org/10.1109/SCW63240.2024.00032>10.1109/SCW63240.2024.00032</a></td>